Stars Spotted At Sonam Kapoor's RECEPTION: Aishwarya Rai, SRK, Ranbir, Katrina, Alia & Others [PICS]

 Akshay & Twinkle

 Akshay Kumar, who was last seen in Padman alongside Sonam Kapoor, was also spotted at the reception party of the latter.
-He was accompanied by wife Sonam Kapoor.
+He was accompanied by wife Twinkle Khanna.

 Janhvi & Khushi